 If you’re considering applying for a bridging loan, an understanding of key bridging loan regulations could prove helpful.
-Bridging loans regulation in the UK isn’t a particularly complex subject, but should be factored in the decisions you make when choosing a lender.
+Bridging loan regulation in the UK isn’t a particularly complex subject but should be factored into the decisions you make when choosing a lender.

 What is a regulated bridging loan?

 A bridging loan is formally classified as ‘regulated’ when the loan is issued against a property that is currently (or soon to be) occupied by the applicant or a close member of their family.

 Both first-charge and second-charge regulated bridging loans are available, which means that the loan can either be the sole loan secured against the property (first charge) or secured ‘behind’ an existing loan on the property, such as a mortgage (second charge).

 There are two primary classifications of FCA-regulated bridging loans available in the UK, which apply to loans provided for different purposes.

 The first classification encompasses bridging loans regulated by the Financial Conduct Authority by reference to its MCOB Rules, known as a ‘regulated mortgage contract’.
 This classification applies to loans secured by way of a first charge over the applicant’s home or the home of a close family member or spouse.

 The second classification of FCA-regulated bridging finance applies to loans that are secured by a second charge over the applicant’s home or the home of an immediate family member.
 This type of loan is regulated by the FCA by reference to its CONC Rules and is known as a ‘consumer credit loan’.